juju/docs/src/en/howto-privatecloud.md

 Summary:

-In this exercise, you used the swift command to create a new container and then

-uploaded the Simplestreams metadata into the container.
-Lastly you added a Read

-ACL to the container to make it publicly accessible.
+In this exercise, you used the swift command to create a new container and then uploaded the Simplestreams metadata into the container.
+Lastly you added a Read ACL to the container to make it publicly accessible.

-(End of Exercise)

-134

-Install and Configure an Ubuntu OpenStack Cloud

-135

-Install and Configure an Ubuntu OpenStack Cloud

-14| 4 Configure Juju to Use OpenStack as a Provider

-Description:

-In this exercise, you configure Juju to manage a project in the OpenStack cloud.

-You will need the SWIFT_URL value that was set in a previous exercise.